tel: +48 888 99 98 98

 Disadvantages of neodymium magnets:

-• They are prone to breaking as they are fragile when subjected to a powerful impact.
-If the magnets are exposed to impacts, we recommend using magnets in a steel housing.
+• They are prone to breaking as they are extremely fragile when subjected to a strong impact.
+If the magnets are exposed to impacts, we recommend using magnets in a metal holder.
 The steel housing in the form of a holder protects the magnet from impacts and also increases its overall strength,

 • The use of a cover - a magnetic holder is recommended due to the limited production capabilities of creating threads or complex shapes in the magnet